 The second greatest?
 Career development.

-He found that where employees receive learning, development and advancement opportunities systematically from their employers, they are far more engaged.
+He found that when employees receive learning, development, and advancement opportunities systematically from their employers, they are far more engaged.

-Research shows that employees who self-sponsor their learning are more than twice as likely as those who receive organizational support to see their development as a stepping-stone to a new employer1.
+Research shows that employees who self-sponsor their learning are more than twice as likely as those who receive corporate training support to see their development as a stepping-stone to a new employer..

 That’s not what you want.

-Employers and managers should not stop at just sponsoring their employees’ training.
-Instead, they should actively create a conducive environment for training, maybe by allowing employees to learn during office hours or by lightening their workloads.
+And that doesn’t mean that employers and managers should stop at just sponsoring their employees’ training either.
+That’s the bare minimum.
+Instead, they should actively create a conductive learning environment for training—for example, allowing employees to learn during office hours, lightening their workloads, and bringing in mentoring schemes.

-As remote work becomes the new reality, virtual training and e-learning (slated to be a $200B industry by 20242) present an excellent opportunity for employers to keep their employees engaged.
-There’s just the smallest learning curve involved, though.
+As hybrid work becomes the new reality, in part due to the impact of COVID-19, virtual-training and e-learning (slated to be a $200B industry by 2024) present an excellent opportunity for employers to keep their employees engaged in new ways.
+Virtual training is also a useful resource for onboarding new recruits—especially if they can’t attend face-to-face introduction sessions.

 - Why you should consider conducting training online